Sound Dues: History

-All foreign ships passing through the strait, whether en route to or from Denmark or not, had to stop in Helsingør and pay a toll to the Danish Crown.
+All foreign ships passing through the strait, whether to or from Denmark or not, had to stop in Helsingør and pay a toll to the Danish Crown.
 If a ship refused to stop, cannons in both Helsingør and Helsingborg could open fire and sink it.
 In 1567, the toll was changed into a 1–2% tax on the cargo value, providing three times more revenue.
 To keep the captains from understating the value of the cargo on which the tax was computed, the right to purchase the cargo at the stated value was reserved.

 In order to avoid ships simply taking a different route, tolls were also collected at the two other Danish straits, the Great Belt and the Little Belt; sometimes non-Danish vessels were forbidden to use any other waterways but the Øresund, and transgressing vessels were confiscated or sunk.

 The Sound Dues remained the most important source of income for the Danish Crown for several centuries, thus making Danish kings relatively independent of Denmark's Privy Council and aristocracy.
 However, the dues were an irritant to nations engaged in trade in the Baltic Sea, especially Sweden.
 Sweden had initially been exempted from the dues at the time of their introduction because it was then in the Kalmar Union along with Denmark.
 However, after the Kalmar War and the Treaty of Knäred in 1613 Denmark-Norway introduced dues on cargoes from Sweden's Baltic possessions and on non-Swedish ships carrying Swedish cargo.
-The friction over the Dues was an official casus belli (reason for war) of the Torstenson War in 1643.
+The friction over the dues was an official of the Torstenson War in 1643.

-In 1658, at the Treaty of Roskilde, Denmark-Norway had to cede her provinces east of the sound (Scania, Halland, Blekinge, Bohuslän, and the island of Ven) to Sweden as a consequence of the Second Northern War.
+In 1645, at the Treaty of Brömsebro, Denmark-Norway had to cede the provinces Jämtland and Härjedalen as well as the Baltic Sea islands of Gotland and Saaremaa (Ösel) to Sweden as a consequence of the Torstenson War.
 Swedish shipping also became exempt from the Sound Dues by the terms of this treaty.
-The exemption was withdrawn after Sweden's defeat in the Great Northern War and the Treaty of Frederiksborg of 1720, although the eastern shore of the Sound was now Swedish.
+In 1658, Denmark-Norway had to cede Scania, Blekinge and Halland (and some other provinces) to Sweden in the Treaty of Roskilde as a consequence of the Dano-Swedish War, and the eastern shore of the Sound has been Swedish since then.
+The exemption from the Sound Dues were withdrawn after Sweden's defeat in the Great Northern War at the Treaty of Frederiksborg of 1720.